Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Source: ZoomInfo

 But integration depth is the differentiator.
-ZoomInfo doesn't just sync contact records.
+ZoomInfo does not just sync contact records.
 It enriches every CRM record with 300+ company attributes, overlays intent signals, maps org charts, and feeds the GTM Context Graph.
 Where Bizzabo and Goldcast push event data into your CRM, ZoomInfo makes your CRM data intelligent.

 "ZoomInfo is our one source of truth for account data, and even more so for contact data.
-There's no other provider in the market that provides you with that level of detail."
+There is no other provider in the market that provides you with that level of detail."
 (Thor Sanderson, Senior Manager of Sales Technology Enablement, Smartsheet)

 Analytics and ROI attribution